code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 keytool -genkeypair -alias server-keypair -keyalg RSA -keysize 2048 -validity 3650 -dname "CN=server,O=codenotfound.com" -keypass server-key-p455w0rd -keystore server-keystore.jks -storepass server-keystore-p455w0rd
 ```

 If you would like to visualize the content of the keystore you can use a tool like [Portecle](http://portecle.sourceforge.net/).
-Navigate to the <var>server-keystore.jks</var> JKS file and when prompted enter the keystore password (in the above command we used <kbd>"server-keystore-p455w0rd"</kbd>) and the result should be should be similar to what is shown below.
+Using the file menu, navigate to the <var>server-keystore.jks</var> JKS file and when prompted enter the keystore password (in the above command we used <kbd>"server-keystore-p455w0rd"</kbd>) and the result should be should be similar to what is shown below.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-ws/server-keystore.png" alt="server keystore">